Richard Thomas Glyn: Later career and death

-After the Zulu War Glyn returned to the United Kingdom to command the regiment's depot at Brecon, Wales.
-He spent a period on retirement half pay from 19 May 1880.
+After the Zulu War, Glyn returned to the United Kingdom with his family in September 1879.
+(Note: The 1st Battalion of the 24th Regiment also left for England around this time, the 2nd Battalion remained in Southern Africa until January 1880 when it departed for garrison duty at Gibraltar.)
+He relinquished his regimental command in May 1880 and was appointed to command the regiment's depot at Brecon, Wales, on half pay.
 Glyn was appointed a Companion of the Order of St Michael and St George on 30 October 1880 for his services in the Zulu War.
-Glyn superintended the change of his regiment's name to the South Wales Borderers under the 1881 Childers Reforms and was given command of the 24th Regimental District created by those reforms.
+He superintended the change of his regiment's name to the South Wales Borderers under the 1881 Childers Reforms, and was given command of the 24th Regimental District created by the reforms.

 Glyn was promoted to major-general on 30 September 1882 and his appointment as commander of the regimental district ended on 6 December 1882.
-He was promoted to the honorary rank of lieutenant-general shortly before his retirement on 30 September 1887.
+He was promoted to the honorary rank of lieutenant-general shortly before he retired on 30 September 1887.
+In retirement Glyn lived in Stratfield Saye in Hampshire; his final years were gloomy, haunted by the memory of Isandlwana.
 Glyn was appointed to the ceremonial role of colonel of the regiment of the South Wales Borderers on 29 May 1898.

-Death and legacy

-Glyn died at his home, Chequers, in Stratfield Saye, Hampshire, on 21 November 1900, aged 68, not long after witnessing his regiment depart for Southern Africa for service in the Second Boer War.
-He is buried in his family's plot at Ewell, Surrey.
+Glyn died at his home, Chequers, in Stratfield Saye, on 21 November 1900, aged 68, not long after witnessing his regiment depart for Southern Africa for service in the Second Boer War.
+He is buried in his family's plot at St Mary's Church in Ewell, Surrey.
 A hoof from his horse, Yellow Rose, serves as an ash tray in the officers' dining room of the Royal Welsh, the successor regiment of the South Wales Borderers.
+Glyn's wife Ann died in 1927; three of their daughters survived into adulthood: Annie Jane who married William Maxwell Brander, a lieutenant-colonel in the 24th Regiment; (Note: Annie and William's son, Maxwell Brander, became an officer in the Royal Army Service Corps and served as a major-general in the Second World War.)
+Elizabeth Mary, who married Charles de Winton of Breconshire; and Alice Farquhar.